markcyen/my_cup_of_tea/README.md

 - `gem 'jsonapi-serializer'`

 ### Database creation
-- In the command line, type in `rails db:{drop,create,migrate}` to set up your local environment database
+- In the command line, type in `rails db:{drop,setup}` to set up your local environment database.
+Type in `rails server` to run this app in your local environment (ie, `http://localhost:3000`) and append any of the URIs below.
+Alternatively, this app can test the following resquests and responses in [postman API platform](https://www.postman.com/).

 ### How to run the test suite
 - To run the test, type in `bundle exec rspec` in the command line to run the test and check the test coverage.